Uses of Moringa

-“Seeding can be done mechanically if the seeds are first de-hulled (see page 9 for information about how Nikolaus Foidl at BIOMASA de-hulls moringa seed and Appendix A on page 16 for diagrams of a de-huller from Church World Service).
+“Seeding can be done mechanically if the seeds are first de-hulled (see page 9 for information about how Nikolaus Foidl at BIOMASA de-hulls moringa seed and Appendix A for diagrams of a de-huller from Church World Service).
 Planting kernels will reduce germination time by up to three days.

 “A simple method of seeding is to first rototill the soil to a depth of 10 cm, then scatter seed over the soil and rototill again to a depth of 2-3 cm.

 - “Whether produced for use as a green manure, for livestock or for human consumption, moringa can be grown intensively with yields of up to 650 metric tons of green matter per hectare.
 This compares very well to other green manure crops such as lablab beans, which yield up to 110 tons/hectare of green matter in pure stands.